CWSpear/angular-form-errors-directive/README.md

 A set of directives to make it easier to display a list of form errors with an optional attribute to pass back form validity to your page's controller.

+####Why?

+Because it's a lot of work to do all those inline errors and to do markup for *every single* error that each input can violate.
+And maybe it doesn't fit in your design to do inline errors, etc, etc.

+Why not just do everything (list all your errors with messages) with just a single element?

 **NOTE:** For this validation to work, you need a `name` attribute on your `form` element any form elements (i.e. `input`, `select`, etc) inside the form.